Codecademy/docs/content/sql/concepts/commands/terms/create-index/create-index.md

 ---
 Title: 'CREATE INDEX'
 Description: 'Creates an index on existing column(s) in a table.
-Indexes can't be seen by the user of a database; they just help speed up queries.'
+Indexes cannot be seen by the user of a database; they just help speed up queries.'
 Subjects:
   - 'Data Science'
 Tags: